-Verdict: Sorry, robot is already and well on its way
+Verdict: Sorry, the robot is already and well on its way.

 Verdict: You are safe.
 Robots cannot yet dream of something with no rules to guide them.
 Not yet.
 You may be replaced by an awesome designer from Eastern Europe, but that's another story.

 Whether robot will eat its way to your job has little to do with whether you use muscle power or brain power at work.
 Any task that can be easily described as a set of rules has the potential to be replaced.
 With the advancement of Big Data and Artificial Intelligence, computers can soon be better in complex decision-making, in everything from medicine, supply chain, loan approval, and marketing.
 Figuring out how you can be a complement to the machine will be the key to success in the future workplace.